Research you can get involved with

 People with M.E. often ask us how they can get involved with research.
 If you haven't registered your interest to potentially take part in DecodeME, the world's largest M.E.
 DNA study, please do so: it's open to over-18s in the UK with an M.E. diagnosis, and you can take part from home.

-Below we offer details of other research projects seeking participants.
+Below we offer details of other research projects whose researchers have asked us to promote recruitment.
 Each one gives contact information for the person you will need to speak to for more information.
+There is also an extensive list of M.E./CFS studies that are currently recruiting on the Science for ME website.

 The secondary school experiences of pupils with chronic